atolye15/scss-starter/docs/getting-started/architecture.md

 ### Libs Folder

-And last but not least, most projects will have a `libs/` folder containing all the CSS files from external libraries and frameworks – Normalize, Bootstrap, and so on.
-Putting those aside in the same folder is a good way to say “Hey, this is not from me, not my code, not my responsibility”.
+And last but not least, most projects will have a `libs/` folder containing all the CSS files from external libraries and frameworks like – Normalize, Bootstrap, and so on.
+Putting those aside in a separate folder is a good way to say “Hey, this is not from me, not my code, not my responsibility”.

 ### Main file